Deep Dive

 Port Allocation and Socket States

-Well-known ports (0-1023) versus ephemeral ports, with IANA standard and Linux default ranges.
-A network socket as the combination of IP address, port, and transport protocol.
-Socket state transitions through LISTENING, SYN_SENT, and ESTABLISHED.
+How well-known ports (0-1023) differ from ephemeral ports, why Linux defaults (32768-60999) don't match the IANA standard (49152-65535), and how a network socket combines an IP address, port, and transport protocol into distinct states: LISTENING, SYN_SENT, and ESTABLISHED.

 TCP: The Handshake, Teardown, and Reliability